romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 const options = [{ connectionString: config.DATABASE_URL }];

-// when running in production we don't need test database if (config.NODE_ENV !== 'production') {
+// when running in production we don't need to test the database if (config.NODE_ENV !== 'production') {
   const url = config.DATABASE_URL_TEST;
   if (!url) {